YukiYuuna/CollateralDebtPosition/README.md

-Vro stablecoin
+Kaiba corp protocol
-The system is a decentralized stablecoin system called vro.
+The system is a decentralized stablecoin system called KC.
 It is designed to maintain a 1 token == $1 peg at all times.
 The system allows users to deposit collateral, borrow stablecoins, and repay borrowed stablecoins.
 The system is based on the MakerDAO DSS system.

 Users interact with the system through the following functions: